Nghinazz/azure-content/Shared/Chunks/win-az-command-line-tools.md

 **create-new** creates the drive in blob storage (that is, e:\ in the diagram); **attach** attaches an already created but unattached disk to a virtual machine.

-**vm create &lt;dns-prefix> &lt;image> &lt;userName> [password] [optional parameters]**
+**vm create [options] &lt;dns-name> &lt;image> &lt;userName> [password]**

 This command creates a new Windows Azure virtual machine.
 By default, each virtual machine is created in its own cloud service; however, you can specify that a virtual machine should be added to an existing cloud service through use of the -c option as documented here.

 Note that the vm create command, like the Windows Azure portal, only creates virtual machines in the production deployment environment.
 There is currently no option for creating a virtual machine in the staging deployment environment of a cloud service.
 Note that a Windows Azure storage account is created by this command if one does not already exist for your subscription.

-When you create a new virtual machine, you will need to specify the physical location (that is, data center) where the virtual machine will reside.
 You can specify a location through the --location parameter, or you can specify an affinity group through the --affinity-group parameter.
 If neither is provided, you are prompted to provide one from a list of valid locations.

 The supplied password must be 8-123 characters long and meet the password complexity requirements of the operating system that you are using for this virtual machine.

-If you anticipate the need to use SSH to manage a deployed Linux virtual machine (as is usually the case), you must enable SSH via the -s option when you create the virtual machine.
+If you anticipate the need to use SSH to manage a deployed Linux virtual machine (as is usually the case), you must enable SSH via the -e option when you create the virtual machine.
 It is not possible enable SSH after the virtual machine has been created.

 Windows virtual machines can enable RDP later by adding port 3389 as an endpoint.

 The following optional parameters are supported for this command:

-**-c** create the virtual machine inside an already created deployment in a hosting service.
+**-c, --connect** create the virtual machine inside an already created deployment in a hosting service.
 If -vmname is not used with this option, the name of the new virtual machine will be generated automatically.<br />
-**--vm-name** Specify the name of the virtual machine.
+**-n, --vm-name** Specify the name of the virtual machine.
 This parameter takes hosting service name by default.
 If -vmname is not specified, the name for the new virtual machine is generated as &lt;service-name>&lt;id>, where &lt;id> is the number of existing virtual machines in the service plus 1 For example, if you use this command to add a new virtual machine to a hosting service MyService that has one existing virtual machine, the new virtual machine is named MyService2.<br />
-**-u --blob-url** Specify the blob storage URL from which to create the virtual machine system disk. <br />
+**-u, --blob-url** Specify the blob storage URL from which to create the virtual machine system disk. <br />
-**--vm-size** Specify the size of the virtual machine.
+**-z, --vm-size** Specify the size of the virtual machine.
 Valid values are "extrasmall", "small", "medium", "large", "extralarge".
 The default value is "small". <br />
 **-r** Adds RDP connectivity to a Windows virtual machine. <br />
-**-s** Adds SSH connectivity to a Linux virtual machine.
-This option can be used only when the virtual machine is created. <br />
+**-e, --ssh** Adds SSH connectivity to a Windows virtual machine. <br />
+**-t, --ssh-cert** Specifies the SSh certificate. <br />
+**-s** The subscription <br />
+**-w** The virtual network name <br/>
-**--location** specifies the location (for example, "North Central US"). <br />
+**-l, --location** specifies the location (for example, "North Central US"). <br />
-**--affinity-group** specifies the affinity group.<br />
+**-a, --affinity-group** specifies the affinity group.<br />
 **-w, --virtual-network-name** Specify the virtual network on which to add the new vitual machine.
 Virtual networks can be set up and managed from the Windows Azure portal.<br />
 **-b, --subnet-names** Specifies the subnet names to assign the virtual machine.